LatticeX-Foundation/Rosetta/doc/TUTORIALS.md

 For comparison，Let's just solve this problem without taking their privacy into consideration at first.

 This is trivial, every child can do this in less than one second.
-But in order to compare with `rosetta`, here we write a toy program in `tensorflow` style:
+But in order to compare with `Rosetta`, here we write a toy program in `TensorFlow` style:

 The first step is to import the package: